 Other considerations

 The existing functions H5Dread_chunk, H5Dget_chunk_storage_size and H5Dget_num_chunks should work without changes on the structured chunks.
 It is application’s responsibility to interpret data in the structured chunk when the H5Dread_chunk function is used.
-H5Dwrite_chunk cannot be used to write structured chunk because the function doesn’t pass chunk’s metadata that has to be stored in the chunk index.H5Dchunk_iter
+H5Dwrite_chunk cannot be used to write structured chunk because the function doesn’t pass chunk’s metadata that has to be stored in the chunk index.
+The same is true for H5Dget_chunk_info, H5Dget_chunk_info_by_coord, and H5Dchunk_iter since metadata information for structured chunk is more complex than can be passed to the current functions.

+The behavior of the existing chunk functions when used with the structured chunk is summarized in the table below.